PappasBrent/cv/README.md

 This repository contains my CV as a Typst file.

-You can build my CV with `typt cv.typ`.
+You can build my CV with `typst compile cv.typ`.